 The following is a link to the GPSTk user reference UsersGuide

 5.2 CppUnit Presentation

 : A presentation on CppUnit.

-: A presentation on Subversion with basic commands.
+A presentation on Git and its basic commands

 5.4 Gcov Presentation